zdeluna/PlantESP/README.md

 You will also need XCode to run the React Native application.

-Components to build circuit
+### Part List

 ESP32 microcontroller
 DHT 11 or DHT 22 Temperature Sensor
 Capacitive Soil Moisture Sensor
-Water Pump
+3-5V Water Pump
-10k Ohm resistor
+Relay
+External Power to the pump such as 2 AA batteries.
 Jumper wires
 Breadboard